d3js-in-action-third-edition/code-files/chapter_02/listing_2.1-Manipulating_the_DOM/end/README.md

 # D3.js in action, 3rd Edition
 ## Chapter 2, listing 2.1

-This folder contains the starter files for the coding exercise of chapter 2.
-In this exercise, you will start building a bar graph while learning how to manipulate the DOM with D3.
+This folder contains the completed files for the coding exercise of chapter 2.
+In this exercise, you start building a bar graph while learning how to manipulate the DOM with D3.

 ## Techniques learned in this exercise